 Issue 8 of Under Lock and Key takes on the topic of Amerikan prison economics and prisoner labor.
-Prisons in Amerika are funded by the States and the Federal Government, and they are quite expensive.
-The U.$. spends about $60 billion a year to house over 2.3 million prisoners and yet, as readers of Under Lock and Key well know, these expenditures result in no reduction in crime rates in Amerika.
+Prisons in the United $tates are funded by the states and the federal government, and they are quite expensive.
+The United $tates spends about $60 billion a year to house over 2.3 million prisoners and yet, as readers of Under Lock and Key well know, these expenditures result in no reduction in crime rates.
 Instead this is the high price tag for the most elaborate prison system of social control in the world.

 There are many aspects to the topic of prison economics and prisoner labor, but they all tie back to the question of who is making money off all the prisoners who work for free or for very little money, and the bigger question of whether there is profit to be made off prisons in general.
-The main position that we challenged in ULK2 was that the prison boom is motivated by a system of modern day slavery that is exploiting the masses through forced labor.
-In this issue we will further demonstrate that exploitation in prisons is not a source of private profit and discuss how the prison industrial complex really evolved.
+The main position that we challenged in ULK 2 was that the prison boom is motivated by a system of modern day slavery that is exploiting the masses through forced labor.
+In this issue we will further demonstrate that exploitation in prisons is not a source of private profit and discuss how profiteering on mass incarceration really evolved.

 Profiteering Follows Policy

-The importance of our point that prisoners are not generally exploited for economic profit is in understanding the real motive force behind the u$ prison boom.
-Fundamentally, prisons are a money losing industry.
-It costs more money to run prisons than is generated from prisoner labor or any other aspect of the industry.
+The importance of our point that prisoners are not generally exploited for economic profit is in understanding the real motive force behind the U.$. prison boom.
+Fundamentally, prisons are a money losing operation.
+It costs more money to run prisons than is generated from prisoner labor or any other aspect of the "industry."
 If prison labor was a gold mine for private profiteers, then we would see corporations of all sorts leading the drive for more prisons.
-On the contrary, though the fifth largest prison system in the u$ is the private Corrections Corporation of America (CCA),(1) the government still runs over 95% of the prisons overall.(2) So if the u$ didn't build the largest prison system in the history of humynkind for slave labor profits, then why did they do it?
+On the contrary, though the fifth largest prison system in the United $tates is the private Corrections Corporation of America (CCA),(1) the government still runs over 95% of the prisons overall.(2) So if Amerikans didn't build the largest prison system in the history of humynkind for slave labor profits, then why did they do it?

 Similarly, the prison boom originated in government policy, and then new companies formed to profiteer, or in the case of telephone and commissary, old companies adapted their product to a specific opportunity.
-Prisons serve u$ imperialism in controlling the local population, while placating the demands of the oppressor nation as a whole.
-Only now, with the emergence of the massive Prison Industrial Complex (PIC), the demands of amerikans for more prisons are more economically oriented, rather than just social.
+Prisons serve U.$. imperialism in controlling the local population, while placating the demands of the oppressor nation as a whole.
+Only now, with the emergence of mass incarceration, the demands of Amerikans for more prisons are more economically oriented, rather than just social.
 And most of that economic interest is among state employees and unions, not private corporations.

 In Ohio, the Department of Corrections had to go to the state Supreme Court in order to close prisons over the protests of the guard union.(4) The California Correctional Peace Officers Association, notorious for being the strongest in the country, has applied similar pressures preventing the state from cutting anything from the CDCR budget except for education programs in recent years.

 Private industries are making lots of money off prisons.
 From AT&T charging outrageous rates for prisoners to talk to their families, to the food companies that supply cheap (often inedible) food to prisons, to the private prison companies themselves, there is clearly a lot of money to be made.
-But these companies profits are coming from the States' tax money, a mere shuffling of funds within the imperialist economy.
+But these companies' profits are coming from the States' tax money, a mere shuffling of funds within the imperialist economy.
 Some companies like AT&T or some of the prison package services are selling goods or services directly to prisoners at drastically increased prices from what you'd get on the street.
-But even then, they are not exploiting the prisoners labor, they are merely extorting their money.
-The private prisons are the only example where prison labor (used to run the prisons) may come into play in determining corporate profits.
+But even then, they are not exploiting the prisoners' labor, they are merely extorting their money.
+The private prisons are the only example where prison labor that is used to run the prisons may come into play in determining corporate profits.